5-Fluoro-DMT

 5-Fluoro-DMT, or 5-F-DMT, also known as 5-fluoro-N,N-dimethyltryptamine, is a psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT) and to other psychedelic tryptamines like 5-chloro-DMT and 5-bromo-DMT.

 Use and effects

-5-Fluoro-DMT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-Fluoro-DMT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).

 Pharmacology

 Pharmacodynamics

 5-Fluoro-DMT is known to have affinity for and to act as an agonist of the serotonin 5-HT_{1A} and 5-HT_{2A} receptors.
 Fluorination of psychedelic tryptamines either reduces or has little effect on serotonin 5-HT_{2A} and 5-HT_{2C} receptor affinity or intrinsic activity, although 6-fluoro-DET is inactive as a psychedelic despite acting as a 5-HT_{2A} agonist (cf. lisuride), while 4-fluoro-5-methoxy-DMT is a much stronger agonist at the serotonin 5-HT_{1A} receptor than at the serotonin 5-HT_{2A} receptor.

 5-Fluoro-DMT produces a robust head-twitch response in mice, and hence is a putative serotonergic psychedelic.
 In another study however, it failed to substitute for LSD in rodent drug discrimination tests, at least at the assessed doses.
 The drug also produces hypolocomotion and hypothermia in rodents.